novel2430/MidiRenderPipeline/RENDERING_SYSTEM.md

 # Rendering System

-MidiRenderPipeline v0.5 uses the former one-song procedural pipeline into a bounded, resumable rendering system.
-The audio backends are still deliberately different internally, but they share one planning, task, scheduling, and state model.
+This document describes the **current MidiRenderPipeline 0.5.0 execution contract**.
+Historical implementation details belong in `MIGRATION.md`; this file is intentionally written as a present-tense architecture reference.

-## Core model
+## 1. Core model

-Planning is song-scoped; scheduling is stem-scoped.
+Planning is song-scoped and scheduling is stem-scoped.

 ```text
 MIDI